codacy/codacy-rubocop/docs/description/Performance_Casecmp.md

-This cop identifies places where a case-insensitive string comparison can better be implemented using `casecmp`.
+Identifies places where a case-insensitive string comparison can better be implemented using `casecmp`.

 # Examples